Investigator Grants

 • The L Category comprises three salary levels (L1, L2 and L3) with an RSP of $400,000 p.a.

-An Investigator Grants 2024 (for funding commencing 2025) grant opportunity is awarded for a five year term and may be awarded as either a full-time or a part-time grant.
+A 2025 Investigator Grant (for funding commencing January 2026) grant is awarded for a five year term and may be awarded as either a full-time or a part-time grant.

 Further information on the Investigator Grant scheme can be found on the NHMRC website.